ASE Group

-Advanced Semiconductor Engineering, Inc. (日月光半導體製造股份有限公司), also known as ASE Group (日月光集團), is a provider of independent semiconductor assembling and test manufacturing services, with its headquarters in Kaohsiung, Taiwan.
+Advanced Semiconductor Engineering, Inc. (日月光半導體製造股份有限公司), previously known as ASE Group (日月光集團), is a leading provider of independent semiconductor packaging and test manufacturing services, with its headquarters in Kaohsiung, Taiwan.

 Overview

 The company was founded in 1984 by brothers Jason Chang and Richard Chang, who opened its first factory in Kaohsiung, Taiwan.
-Jason Chang currently serves as company chairman and is on the 2016 Forbes list of the world's billionaires.
+Jason Chang currently serves as company chairman and is on the 2024 Forbes list of the world's billionaires.

-As of 1 April 2016, the company's market cap was US$8.77 billion.
+As of 1 April 2025, the company's market cap was US$19.55 billion.

-In May 2015, ASE Group entered into an agreement with TDK to establish a joint venture company in Kaohsiung, Taiwan, named ASE Embedded Electronics Inc. The company manufactures IC embedded substrates utilizing TDK's SESUB technology.

 On 26 May 2016, ASE and Siliconware Precision Industries (SPIL) announced that they signed an agreement to form a new holding company, as part of the consolidation in the global semiconductor industry.
 Both companies said that each will retain its legal entities, management and staff, besides the current independent operations and operating models.